mdn/content/files/en-us/web/api/canvasrenderingcontext2d/settransform/index.md

 ### Parameters

-`setTransform()` has two types of parameter that it can accept.
+`setTransform()` accepts two types of parameters.
 The older type consists of several parameters representing the individual components of the transformation matrix to set:

 - `a` (`m11`)
   - : The cell in the first row and first column of the matrix.